btjanaka/dance-old/README.md

 ```

 Reads in molecules and their properties from mol1.oeb, prop1.binary, mol2.oeb,
-and prop2.binary, selects the 3 smallest molecules from each bin, and writes the
+and prop2.binary, selects the 3 smallest molecules from each bin, and writes
-results to files in a directory called my-output.
+molecules of each fingerprint to files in a directory called my-output.

 ## A Note on Logging